thomas1400/scrolling-game-platform/doc/plan/DESIGN_PLAN.md

 ## Example games
-*Describe three example games that differ significantly in detail.
-Clearly identify how the functional differences in these games is supported by your design.
-Use these examples to help clarify the abstractions in your design.*

 ### Example 1
 When the program is run the user will select a user that has already been created.
 The information associated with this use (the number of points, lives, and the levels completed) will be stored within a file.
 Then the user will not change characters and will move to select a level.
 They will play a level that has already been created.
 This level will be the most basic level, the character will be able to walk on land, destory bricks, and gain power ups.
 The user will use the arrow keys to move, and the space bar to jump.
 The user will collide with an enemy on the side, causing it to to die.
 When the user dies, a life will be lost.
 When the user runs out of lives, the user will be able to restart the level or to return to the main screen.
 Our design will definitiely support this, as described in design details as this is the most basic implementation of our game.
 ### Example 2